The Waimakariri Light Party falls under the direction of the Reflections Community Trust, a charitable trust set up in 2002 and based in Kaiapoi.

 In 2015, the Reflections Community Trust reluctantly made the decision to introduce a $2.00 donation to enter the Light Party, to enable the Trust to continue to provide a high-quality event that is still very affordable for families and participants.
 The Reflections Community Trust aims to serve the children and their families in our community, by providing early intervention through quality effective and educational community based programmes, projects and events that are accessible to all people in our community to provide hope in the next generation.

-This year's Waimakariri Light Party sponsors include RATA Foundation, Pub Charity Limited, Kaiapoi-Tuahiwi Community Board, CERT, Trust Aoraki Limited, The Lion Foundation, John Knox Presbyterian Church, Kaiapoi Anglican Church and Kaiapoi Baptist Church.
+Last year's Waimakariri Light Party sponsors include RATA Foundation, Pub Charity Limited, Kaiapoi-Tuahiwi Community Board, CERT, Trust Aoraki Limited, The Lion Foundation, John Knox Presbyterian Church, Kaiapoi Anglican Church and Kaiapoi Baptist Church.

 Note: The Waimakariri Light Party will only proceed at Alert Level 1.